Joonsoo/joonsoo.github.io/_posts/2016-03-23-what-is-giyeok.md

 categories: misc
 ---

 > I have been using nickname "giyeok" for years and owned giyeok.com as well.
 "Giyeok(기역)" is the name of the first letter of Korean writing system, [Hangul(한글)](https://en.wikipedia.org/wiki/Hangul).
 I love Hangul.
 Hangul is a beautifully designed writing system, and it was invented with the love for the normal public people.
+I am not an expert on Hangul or history, but I want to share what I know about Hangul.

 # Why do I love Hangul so much?